QuantLib-Python installation on Mac OS X

 make -C Python sudo make -C Python install

-There are a couple of caveats to the above.
-The first is that
+There are a few caveats to the above.
+The first is

 ./configure command will need to